 - Try alternate spellings of an already-taken vanity number.

 - Use the pre-made suggestions some providers offer you.

 - Use “overdials” if the word you want is too long.

 These tips are short and simple, but that seems to be the trend when it comes to acquiring a toll-free 800 number.
 It doesn’t take much to sign up and it doesn’t take much to find one that’s right for your business.
 With proper research and the ability to remain open to options other than true 800 numbers, you can sign up with a great provider and find a toll-free number instantly.

 Many business VoIP solutions offer toll-free numbers as a feature in their service.
-There are also solutions that specifically handle toll-free numbers that make it even easier for businesses to acquire a toll-free 800 number.
-What makes both channels so useful is the fact that both offer number porting, which allows businesses to keep using their current number even if they switch providers.
+There are also solutions that specifically handle toll-free numbers that make it even easier for businesses to acquire a toll-free number.

 Remember, 1-800-FLOWERS believed in the power of toll-free numbers so much, they made them an integral part of their business model.
 They saw instant success, and even if you don’t quite reach the same level they did, you’ll be surprised to see the positive impact toll-free numbers have on your business.